 | ‘strict‘ | Boolean | Forces the plugin to throw errors if connections fail. |

-One of the best features in the Pro version is called split_alloptions.
+One of the most useful advanced features in the Pro version is called split_alloptions.
 Think of your WordPress settings like a giant suitcase.
 Normally, every time a page loads, WordPress has to lift that entire, heavy suitcase, even if it only needs one pair of socks from inside.

 As you add more plugins, that suitcase gets heavier and slower to move.
 This feature breaks that giant bag into small, light packages, so the server only grabs exactly what it needs for that specific page.
 This makes your site feel much snappier.